informationgrid/ingrid-geo-api/README.md

 This API converts geometry information from and to various formats.
 Additionally, it can create centroid and bbox information.

+If no SRS is given, lon/lat order for coordinates is assumed (input) and written (output).

 The default port is 3000 and can be changed using the `GEO_API_PORT` environment variable.

 The current base route is `/v1`.